Early childhood intervention: Individuals with Disabilities Education Improvement Act (IDEA) Part C

 The Part C (originally Part H) program mandates a statewide, comprehensive, multidisciplinary service system to address the needs of infants and toddlers who are experiencing developmental delays or a diagnosed physical or mental condition with a high probability of an associated developmental disability in one or more of the following areas: cognitive development, physical development, language and speech development, psychosocial development, and self-help skills.
 In addition, states may opt to define and serve at-risk children.
 The therapies provided by IDEA can be found in the home, child care, early head start, and community settings such as the county.
 Commonly cited factors that may put an infant or toddler at risk of developmental delay include low birth weight, respiratory distress as a newborn, lack of oxygen, brain hemorrhage, infection, and prenatal exposure to toxins through maternal substance abuse.
-Other factors, not commonly cited but often experienced are language delays due to factors such as deafness, Autism, learning disabilities, or severe psychosocial issues (ie severe neglect).
+Other factors, not commonly cited but often experienced are language delays due to factors such as deafness, autism, learning disabilities, or severe psychosocial issues (i.e. severe neglect).

 Every state now implements Part C fully.
 The original legislation provided a five-year phase-in period for states to develop their comprehensive system of service for the affected population.
 Although IDEA does not mandate states' participation in Part H/C, powerful financial incentives from the federal government have led every state to participate.
 States were provided extensions of the 5-year period as they struggled with the logistic, interagency, and financial demands of developing a statewide system.
 To ensure a coordinated approach to service delivery and financing of services, federal regulations of Part C require that states develop interagency agreements that define the financial responsibility of each agency and impanel a state interagency coordinating council to assist the lead agency in implementing the statewide system.
 Regulations also prohibit the substitution of funds and reduction of benefits once the plan is implemented in each state (United States Department of Education, 1993).
 As states and federal territories (for example, Guam, Puerto Rico, the Virgin Islands) began to plan for implementation of P.L.
 99-457 and later IDEA, their first obligation was to designate an agency that would provide leadership in the planning and administration of the state's comprehensive system.
 In 1989, 22 states or territories had the department of education as lead agency, 11 others had the department of health, another 9 had the department of human services, and the remaining states had combined departments or departments of mental health or developmental disabilities (Trohanis, 1989).